Apo Reef: Reef system

 Apo Reef is a roughly triangular coral atoll formation approximately 26 km from the north to the south tip, and 20 km from east to west.
 It is separated by two lagoon systems, the north and south lagoons which are bounded by narrow reef platforms.
 It is 34 km2 of almost triangular northern and southern atoll-like reefs separated by a deep channel that is open to the west.
 The channel runs east to west from 1.8 to 30 m deep with a fine white sand bottom, numerous mounds and patches of branching corals under the deep blue water.

 The north lagoon is an enclosed triangular coral reef platform partly exposed during low tide.
 It is relatively shallow with depths of about 2–10 m.
 While the south lagoon is an inverted triangular coral platform enclosed on two sides and is about 30 m in depth.
-Likewise, reef limestone and coralline sand on the eastern and south-eastern sides dominantly underlie the area.
+Likewise, reef limestone and coralline sand on the eastern and southeastern sides dominantly underlie the area.

 Studies indicate that the modern reef has grown over an old reef formation during the last glacial cycle approximately 19,000 years ago.
-The surface morphology of the modern reef is a product of the fluctuating sea levels as the crust under Apo Reef subsides towards Manila Trench.
+The surface morphology of the modern reef is a product of the fluctuating sea levels as the crust under Apo Reef subsides towards the Manila Trench.